HiGR: Industrial-Scale Hierarchical Generative Slate Recommendation Framework in Tencent: The HiGR Framework

-where $\lambda_1$ and $\lambda_2$ weight the quantization and contrastive terms.
+where $\mathcal{L}_{\mathrm{recon}}$ is the reconstruction loss of standard RQ-VAE, $\lambda_1$ and $\lambda_2$ weight the quantization and contrastive terms.
 This quantization ensures that similarity has been internalized into the ID prefixes.
-Consequently, slate recommendation can directly impose constraints and rewards on prefixes to control diversity and relevance during decoding, without resorting to costly a post-eriori comparisons over aggregated continuous embeddings.
+Consequently, slate recommendation can directly impose constraints and rewards on prefixes to control diversity and relevance during decoding, without resorting to costly a posteriori comparisons over aggregated continuous embeddings.